Skip to content

 Kindergarten Outreach Support

 Council has a Kindergarten Outreach Team that can help you if you need extra support to register for kindergarten.
-The team helps culturally and linguistically diverse (CALD) families, works with Maternal and Child Health (MCH) services, and supports families to complete registrations.
+The team helps culturally and linguistically diverse (CALD) families, works with Maternal and Child Health (MCH) services, and supports families to complete kindergarten registrations.

 For full details about our support for CALD families, including interpreter help and referral options, go to Kindergarten Outreach Support.